tembolo1284/matching-engine-c/documentation/PROTOCOLS.md

 2. **Binary Protocol** - High-performance, fixed-size structs

 Both protocols can be used simultaneously through automatic format detection.
 This allows for mixed-mode operation where some clients use CSV (for debugging) while others use Binary (for performance).

+**Note:** Protocol format is independent of processor routing.
+Both protocols work identically in single-processor and dual-processor modes.

 ---